thndrbrrr/gimp-stable-boy/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For inpainting to work you will need to add a layer with name "`Inpainting Mask`" to the image (see video).
-Loading an inpainting model in A1111's WebUI would also be a good idea.
+### Generate images or layers

+Stable Boy can open the results coming from Stable Diffusion either as new images or as new layers in the current image.
+Using layers is very powerful, especially when inpainting large images.

+### 🆕 Support for Rectangle Selection tool

+Use rectangular selections for selecting the region that Stable Diffusion will process.
+This makes it possible to work with images of arbitrary size.
+Note that **the selection's width and height need to be multiples of 8**.
+Think `512x512`, `512x768`, `1024x768`, that kinda thing.

+> 👉 Using GIMP's fixed-size rectangular selections makes this easy.

+When there is no selection, Stable Boy will process the full image.
+(Therefore image sizes should also be multiples of 8.)

+> ❗️ Make sure your selected region is completely within the image.

+### Inpainting

+Add a layer named `Inpainting Mask` to the image (see video) and make it the top layer.
+Use a paintbrush and paint the region you want to inpaint with black on that mask layer.

+Stable Boy will insert any generated layers under the inpainting mask layer and hide the mask layer.
+The mask itself remains as is.

+> 👉 Select the mask layer and hit `DEL` to clear the mask.

+### Model selection

-**Note:** Stable Boy doesn't have an option to choose the model.
+Stable Boy does not have an option to choose the model.
 You'll have to do that in WebUI.

-(More documentation to come.)
+Loading an inpainting model in A1111's WebUI is also recommended.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>